 The world’s first IoT device was created in the early 1980s, when students at Carnegie Mellon University in Pennsylvania found a way for a Coca-Cola vending machine to report its stock level over the campus computer network, avoiding unnecessary trips to the machine to check.

 Today, over half of all electronic devices manufactured in the world are Internet of Things (IoT) devices, i.e. they are capable of communicating data over computer networks; and this will increase exponentially by 2025.
 The total installed base of IoT connected devices worldwide is projected to reach to 30.9 billion units by 2025, according to Statista.

 It is fair to say that virtually any data needed for a company to strengthen or optimise its decision making or operational processes, is available on its computer networks at one level or another.

-In 2011, the industry coined the term “data-lake” to define those company databases that centralise data from a wide range of connected devices, without very rigid structures so that they can easily evolve towards any use of the data.
+In 2011, the industry coined the term “data lake” to define those company databases that centralise data from a wide range of connected devices, without any rigid structures that they could easily develop for any use of that data.